Cataracts Quiz

 Can see tiny dots or objects in vision, i.e. floaters

-Do you find it difficult to see things that have subtle differences in color intensity or brightness?
+Is it hard for you to distinguish subtle differences in color intensity or brightness?

-Do you see flickering or flashes of light even when you are in a dark room?
+Do you see flickering or flashes of light in the dark?

 Lifestyle adjustments like using a magnifying glass to read and increasing the lighting power at home can improve symptoms.
 Surgery to replace the lens is commonly done and effective.